AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

 -  Plane jet - (expansion) - [inlet into sedimentation tank]
 -  Behind a flat plate - (expansion) - [mechanical mixers]

 The following tables can serve as a convenient reference to the equations describing head loss, energy dissipation rates, and velocity gradients in various flow geometries that are commonly encountered in water treatment plants.
+The :ref:`rapid_mix_derivations` are available as a reference.

   .. _Control_volume_equations:
   .. csv-table:: Table of equations for control volume averaged values of head loss, energy dissipation rate, and the Camp-Stein velocity gradient.